Sheetal-Patnasetty/Sheetal-Patnasetty/README.md

 - 👋 Hi, I’m Sheetal KP.
 I'm pursuing Btech in Computer Science.
 I have found my intrest in developing websites and I have good knowledge of HTML, CSS, Javacript and Basics of Python programming and MySQL too!
 - 🌱 I’m currently learning ReactJS for Frontend Web Development.
-- 👀 I’m looking for internship oppurtunity to enhance my knowledge.
+- 👀 I’m looking forward to enhance my knowledge and also to contribute them to the society.
 - 📫 My email address: sheetalpatnasetty@gmail.com

 <!---